 Some other possible side effects that can happen but are not as common and are relatively short-lived are:

 - Vitamin and Mineral deficiency

-Getting through these symptoms, however unpleasant they may seem at the time, is more than offset by the health benefits you will experience compared to the medical issues you could have later in life if you do nothing!
+However unpleasant the side effects of this diet appear at the time, will be more than offset by the health benefits you will experience compared to the medical issues you could have later in life if you do nothing!